tohtsky/myFM/README.md

   - faster (at least in my environment)
   - availability from Python
 - cons:
-  - lacks some functionality, especially relational data (TODO)
+  - lacks some functionality, especially relational data (important TODO)
   - lacks other algorithms like SGD

 ## with [fastFM](https://github.com/ibayer/fastFM) :
 - pros:
   - faster (I'm not sure if I have configured the build for fastFM in an optimal way, though)
-  - support grouping (i.e., assume different std or mean for subsets of features)
+  - support grouping of weights (i.e., assume different std or mean for subsets of features)
 - cons:
   - lacks other algorithms like SGD